Neautrino/smart-contracts/README.md

 # Smart Contracts Collection

-This project contains two Solidity-based smart contracts: **PocketMoney** and **EventOrganiser**.
+This project contains three Solidity-based smart contracts: **PocketMoney**, **EventOrganiser**, and **CrowdFunding**.
 Each contract has a specific purpose and includes admin control and secure fund management features.

 ## 1. PocketMoney Smart Contract